joshuagrossman/cs230project/README.md

 ## To get started:

+To train, run `python main.py <processed h5 file directory> train`

-run `python main.py sample-cqts sample-pianorolls`
+To get a sample MIDI transcription, run `python main.py <processed h5 file directory> midi`

+The name of the generated file is specified in the console output, which you can scp from your local machine and play back with your default audio player.

 ## File structure

 ### Scripts
 main.py - main program loop

-cnn.py - builds, trains, and runs inference on CNN
+cnn.py - specifies CNN model

+train.py - trains the CNN

+evaluate.py - functions related to evaluation

 constants.py - all constants

+util.py - utility functions

 evaluateTestPianoroll.py - evaluates pianoroll generated from inference

-midiToPianoroll.py - conversions between midi and pianoroll slices

 wav_to_cqt_slices.py - conversions between wav and constant-q transform slices